Crisp sound quality and easy field maintenance.

 Short-reed: Developed in the late 1980s, this call was dubbed “short-reed” because it looked like a short flute call.
 These calls make the widest range of sounds — an expert caller can make more than 20 — so they’re the most used calls today.
 They’re louder than the other calls, too.
 Calling with one takes practice, but serious hunters think the short-reed call’s versatility makes it worth the patience required.

 Electronic: It’s no surprise that there are battery-powered goose calls, too!
-There are devices designed to sound like an entire flock of snow geese, complete with two or four speakers, wireless MP3 player, two wireless remotes, amplifier and goose calls.
+There are devices designed to sound like an entire flock of snow geese, complete with two or four speakers, wireless MP3 player, two wireless remotes, an amplifier, and goose calls.
 They are expensive, and their use is restricted.
 See fws.gov for more information.

 Lanyard: GLORYFIRE Lanyard